kailoulou/HikingLog/README.md

 Herman Shugart, Peter White, Sassan Saatchi, and Jérôme Chave.
 2022.
 The world atlas of trees and forests: exploring Earth’s forest ecosystems.
 Princeton University Press, Princeton.

 ## Mockups for the Hiking Log
+Main Screen for the Hiking Log by which users will be able to primarily interact with the program.
+* An accordion menu will appear on the right hand side of the screen when the user clicks “Add Trip.”
+Here, the user can input their log and will be assisted by an autocomplete search for the trail name should they wish.

 ![Hiking Log](https://user-images.githubusercontent.com/104330705/236317824-ffe93fa2-15db-4151-b77c-c1509a75f4a8.png)